thomasvincent/letslambda/README.md

 Having access to private keys is sensitive by definition.
 You should ensure that your private keys do not leak outside in any way.

 To retrieve more easily your private keys from an EC2 instance, you should create/update an EC2 role and add both `LetsLambdaKmsKeyManagedPolicy` and `LetsLambdaS3ReadManagedPolicy`.
 This will allow your the EC2 instances running under the corresponding role/managed policies to access the private keys without any hard coded credentials.

+# External DNS providers #
+Let's Lambda support multiple DNS providers through python modules.
+You should be looking at `route53_dns.py` and create an entry point named `???_create_dns_challenge` where `???` is the name of your DNS provider has presented in the YAML configuration.

 ## Credits ##
  - [Sébastien Requiem](https://github.com/kiddouk/)